-Super-resolution microscope shows how human T-cells make life or death decisionsDecember 3rd, 2012 in Immunology /
+Super-resolution microscope shows how human T-cells make life or death decisionsDecember 3, 2012 in Medicine & Health / Immunology

 (Medical Xpress)—Using a super-resolution fluorescent microscope, medical scientists are a step closer to understanding why and how human immune cells decide to activate or not, thus enabling or preventing disease taking hold in the body.

 Professor Katharina Gaus and her team at the Centre for Vascular Research based at UNSW's Lowy Cancer Research Centre used some of the most advanced super-resolution optical microscope technology available anywhere in the world to see changes in individual proteins in T-cells – the workhorse of our immune system.

 "Every day, every second, our immune cells make decisions to activate or not activate," Professor Gaus says.
 "Every time they make a decision, the outcome is life or death."

 In a paper published in Nature Immunology, Professor Gaus and her team show, for the first time, how the molecule protein 'kinase' is distributed across membranes – opening and closing like the Pacman in the 1980s computer game.